-SECTION.
-23. Recruitment and Placement Policies - manning or crewing agencies engaged in private recruitment and placement service shall:

-- 1. Make certain that placement fees or another charges for recruitment or for providing employment to seafarer hall not be borne directly or indirectly, in whole or in part, by the seafarers other than those authorized by law. - 2.
-For this purpose, the costs of the personal travel documents and Seaman's Book shall no be deemed as "fees and other charges for recruitment," - 3.
-Cause the reimbursement of any expenses incurred by the seafarer in connection with his/her documentation and processing for purposes of development, in the event where non-deployment is not the seafarer's fault; - 4.
-Ensure that the Filipino seafarers well-being and right shall be the primary consideration in the recruitment and placement of seafarers; - 5.
-Guarantee that recruitment, placement and deployment of Filipino seafarers shall not be made in jobs that are deemed inimical to their interest and to the Republic of the Philippines; - 6.
-Specify, with due regard to the right to privacy and the need to protect confidentially, the conditions under which the personal data of Filipino seafarers are processed by the manning or crewing agencies including the collection, storage combination and communication of such data to third parties; - 7.
-Cease from furnishing or publishing any false notice or information or document in relations to recruitment and employment, including or attempting to induce a seafarer already employed to quit his/her employment and offering another employment or influencing or attempting to influence whether deliberately or unintentionally, any person on entity not to employ any seafarer or the enforcement of a waiver of quit claims to any seafarer before during and after employment, which act shall be deemed unlawful; - 8.
-Cease from substituting or altering to the prejudice of the seafarer the employment contact approved and process by the DOLE and withholding or denying travel or employment documents from applicant seafarer considerations other than those authorized under this Act the implementing rules and regulations promulgated pursuant to this Act; AND - 9.
-Refrain from using means or mechanisms intended to prevent or deter seafarers from gaining employment.
+- SEC.
+25. Recruitment and Placement Policies.
+Manning or crewing agencies engaged in private recruitment and placement services shall: - a) Make certain that placement fees or other charges for recruitment or for providing employment to seafarers shall not be borne directly or indirectly, in whole or in part, by the seafarers other than those authorized by law. - For this purpose, the costs of the personal travel documents and Seaman's Book shall not be deemed as "fees and other charges for recruitment;" - b) Cause the reimbursement of any expenses incurred by the seafarer in connection with his/her documentation and processing for purposes of deployment, in the event where non-deployment is not the seafarer's fault; - c) Ensure that the Filipino seafarers' well-being and rights shall be the primary consideration in the recruitment and placement of seafarers; - d) Guarantee that recruitment, placement and deployment of Filipino seafarers shall not be made in jobs that are deemed inimical to their interests and to the Republic of the Philippines;

-SECTION.
-24. Duties of Manning and Crewing Agencies - it shall be incumbent upon manning and crewing agencies to ensure that;

-- 1. Any seafarer recruited or placed by them is qualified and is in possession of the documents necessary for the job concerned; - 2.
-The contract of employment and articles of agreement are in accordance with the standard terms and condition governing the employment of the Filipino seafarer on board ocean-going vessel as prescribed by the concerned agency of the DOLE; - 3.
-The Filipino seafarer is informed of his/her rights and duties under his/her contract of the employment and the article of agreement prior to and in the process of engagement; - 4.
-Proper arrangements and opportunities are given for the Filipino seafarer to examine his/her contract of employment and the articles of agreement before and after he/she signed such pertinent documents and for him/her to receive a copy of the duly-signed contact of employment; - 5.
-Adequate information about the conditions attending to the situations on board the vessel and overseas, as well as local and international laws and regulations which apply to the Filipino seafarer in the course of his/her employment or sojourn shall be provided; AND - 6.
-A registry of all seafarer recruited or placed through them shall be put in place and shall be available for inspection by the competent authority.
+- a) Specify, with due regard to the right to privacy and the need to protect confidentiality, the conditions under which the personal data of Filipino seafarers are processed by manning or crewing agencies including the collection, storage, combination and communication of such data to third parties; - e) Cease from furnishing or publishing any false notice or information or document in relations to recruitment and employment, including inducing or attempting to induce a seafarer already employed to quit his / her employment and offering another employment or influencing or attempting to influence, whether deliberately or unintentionally, any person or entity not to employ any seafarer or the enforcement of a waiver of quit claims to any seafarer before, during and after employment, which act shall be deemed unlawful; - f) Cease from substituting or altering to the prejudice of the seafarer the employment contract approved and process by the DOLE and withholding or denying travel or employment documents from applicant seafarer considerations other than those authorized under this Act and the implementing rules and regulations promulgated pursuant to this Act; AND - g) Refrain from using means or mechanisms intended to prevent or deter seafarers from gaining employment. - SEC.
+26. Duties of Manning and Crewing Agencies.
+It shall be incumbent upon manning and crewing agencies to ensure that: - a) Any seafarer recruited or placed by them is qualified and is in possession of the documents necessary for the job concerned; - b) The contract of employment and articles of agreement are in accordance with the standard terms and condition governing the employment of the Filipino seafarer on-board ocean-going vessel as prescribed by the concerned agency of the DOLE; - c) The Filipino seafarer is informed of his / her rights and duties under his / her confract of the employment and the articles of agreement prior to and in the process of engagement; - d) Proper arrangements and opportunities are given for the Filipino seafarer to examine his / her contract of employment and the articles of agreement before and after he / she signed such pertinent documents and for him / her to receive a copy of the duly-signed contract of employment; - e) Adequate information about the conditions attending to the situations on-board the vessel and overseas, as well as local and international laws and regulations which apply to the Filipino seafarer in the course of his/her employment or sojourn shall be provided; AND f) A registry of all seafarers recruited or placed through them shall be put in place and shall be available for inspection by the competent authority.